UCSD-Historical-Enrollment-Data/webweg/README.md

 ```

 ## Wrapper Features
-A lot of the crucial things that you can do on WebReg can be done with this
+A lot of the things that you can do on WebReg can be done with this
 wrapper.
 For example, you're able to:
 - Get all possible classes in the quarter.
 - Search for classes based on some conditions (i.e. Advanced Search).
-- Get detailed information about a specific class (e.g. number of students
+- Get detailed information about a specific class (e.g., number of students
 enrolled, instructor, etc.)
-- Getting your current schedule.
+- Get your current schedule.

 You're also able to do things like:
 - Change grading options.